gatsbyjs/gatsby/docs/docs/why-gatsby-uses-graphql.md

 There’s a bit more up-front setup required to get data into GraphQL, but the benefits far outweigh the cost.

-Using `data/products.json` as an example, by using GraphQL we’re able to solve all of the limitations from the previous section:
+Using `data/products.json` as an example, by using GraphQL we’re able to solve all the limitations from the previous section:

 1. The images can be collocated with the products in `data/images/`.
 2. Image paths in `data/products.json` can be relative to the JSON file.